Annual Campus Security and Fire Safety Report

 Notre Dame will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring on the campus.
 The NDSP and NDFD are primarily responsible for confirming that there is a significant emergency or dangerous situation on campus that could cause an immediate threat to the health and safety of the members of the campus community.
 However, there are other departments on campus that could be in a position to confirm certain types of emergencies, such as a pandemic flu outbreak, chemical spill in a lab, etc.

 The university has implemented ND Alert, a comprehensive emergency notification system, to communicate with campus constituents during a major emergency.
-The EOC Leader and Public Information Officer are generally responsible for authorizing the use of such tools as well as approving the messages to be distributed, unless there are extenuating circumstances, such as a weather emergency or an active critical situation that warrants immediate distribution of an alert.
+The EOC Leader and Public Information Officer are generally responsible for developing and authorizing the use of such tools as well as approving the messages to be distributed unless there are extenuating circumstances, such as a weather emergency or an active critical situation that warrants immediate distribution of an alert.
 In those cases, the NDSP Senior Leadership is authorized to approve the activation of an alert.

 A basic set of alert messages has already been developed by the institution to expedite the delivery of these messages during a critical incident, but the Public Information Officer and NDSP Dispatchers may edit the message, as necessary.

 Depending on the scope of the incident, the EOC may use one or any combination of the following ND Alert tools.
-While the scope of the University’s plan includes physical and non-physical emergencies, the mass notification system and Comcast tools outlined below will be used only during emergencies threatening the life and safety of students, faculty, staff and other constituencies on campus at the time of an incident and will always be sent to all segments of the community, when activated.
+While the scope of the University’s plan includes physical and non-physical emergencies, the mass notification system and Comcast tools outlined below will be used only during emergencies threatening the health and safety of students, faculty, staff and other constituencies on campus at the time of an incident and will always be sent to all segments of the community, when activated.
 These tools may also be used to inform the community about instructions for immediate evacuation, shelter in place or other action needed on the part of students, employees, and campus visitors.

-• Mass notification system: Through this service, campus leaders can send simultaneous alerts to individuals in a matter of minutes through landline phones, cellular phones, text messaging and e-mail.
+• Mass notification system: Through this service, campus leaders can send simultaneous alerts to individuals in a matter of minutes through landline phones, cellular phones, Public Address over Internet Protocol (IPPA), text messaging and e-mail.
 To fully participate in this system, students, faculty and staff need to provide the University with key contact information such as cell phone number and an e-mail address in addition to their Notre Dame e-mail.
 Students can provide emergency contact information during the semester enrollment process, and employees can update information via the Resources tab in insideND.
 The Public Information Officer and NDSP Dispatchers are trained to distribute messages via the mass notification system, and the system will be used in events where life and limb of Notre Dame constituents are at risk.
 While all messages must typically be approved by the Public Information Officer, messages may be automatically distributed by the NDSP Dispatcher in certain campus emergencies.
 Specifically, in the event that the St. Joseph County tornado siren is activated, the NDSP on-duty supervisor would authorize that an ND alert message be distributed to the campus community.
 In other incidents that provide immediate danger to campus (e.g., active shooter, NDSP in pursuit of the suspect of a serious violent crime, HAZMAT situation), the NDSP senior leadership officer would approve an ND Alert message.

 • Comcast Cable Override: The University has the ability to activate Comcast of Indiana LLC’s Emergency Alert System.
 Through this system, the University can transmit emergency alerts to campus televisions.
 Public Information Office staff are trained to distribute messages using this system.

-• emergency.nd.edu: The University emergency Web site will serve as the primary source of follow-up information and instruction during times of campus emergencies.
+• emergency.nd.edu: The University emergency website will serve as the primary source of follow-up information and instruction during times of campus emergencies.
 In times of no emergency, a statement will remain on the site indicating that the University is operating under normal business conditions.
 Staff of the Office of Public and Community Affairs (OPAC), under the direction of the EOC, will update the website.

 The Public Information Officer and NDSP Dispatchers will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to NDSP and NDFD), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.